 Assist with the prioritization of compounds for in vitro and in vivo biological and/or ADME assessment, when requested by the Senior Medicinal Chemist or the Government

 Coordinate project activities with other disciplines, including biology and pharmacology, when requested by the Senior Medicinal Chemist or the Government

 Register, submit, validate, and report compounds registered by the Department personnel in the LIMS.

 Coauthor research proposals, solicitations, and other vehicles to solicit financial support to meet ET/WRAIR mission/portfolio needs

-3-5 years of drug development project management experience with medicinal chemistry expertise leading multiple projects from hit to lead stage to near pre-clinical development.
-The contractor shall have experience working for a government agency, preferably DoD or pharmaceutical industry.
+Required Experience: 3-5 years of drug development project management experience with medicinal chemistry expertise leading multiple projects from hit to lead stage to near pre-clinical development.

 Working knowledge of organic and medicinal chemistry.
 Provide thorough understanding of pharmacokinetics, pharmacology, toxicology, drug design, use of in silico tools, ability to interpret in vivo results, drug discovery process, purification techniques, and ability to analyze target compound spectra obtained by analytical instruments to characterize compounds such as nuclear magnetic resonance (NMR), infrared spectrometry (IR), mass spectrometry (MS), and elemental analysis.

 Able to use Microsoft Office programs including Word, Excel, PowerPoint, ChemDraw and should be familiar with SAR vision, Vortex, or some other suitable chemical mapping/analysis software programs.